‘Significant questions’ remain over UK offer to Ukrainian refugees

 Ministers warned of ‘gaps and delays in system’ and urged to go further by waiving visas for Ukrainians

-Ministers have been warned that “significant questions” remain about the humanitarian route for Ukrainians announced this week, as it emerged that many UK residents with loved ones who are fleeing the conflict are still unable to join them in Britain under the scheme.
+Ministers have been warned that “significant questions” remain about the humanitarian route for Ukrainians announced this week, as it emerged that many refugees with loved ones in the Britain are still unable to join them under the scheme.

 The Home Office announced on Tuesday that it was expanding the route to include parents, grandparents, adult children and siblings of British nationals and people settled in the UK, and that a new sponsorship scheme was being established to help people fleeing the Russia invasion.